Skip to content

 By Graham Mull, Founder of KAGrowth Partners

-Updated May 24, 2026
+Updated June 22, 2026

 Graham Mull is the founder of KAGrowth Partners, a sales-systems and GTM infrastructure consultancy that helps founder-led and small to midsized B2B companies build the operating layer behind growth.
 Since 2005, he has led sales teams, built performance-management systems, and designed the CRM, follow-up, reporting, and sales-process rhythms behind repeatable revenue execution.
 He writes about how growing companies can replace scattered tools, inconsistent follow-up, and tribal knowledge with cleaner workflows, stronger visibility, and a more dependable growth engine.